Frequently Asked Questions

-PolyU normally invites applications for admission to Taught Postgraduate programmes (for September entry) around November every year.
-Some programmes may invite applications for January entry and this normally takes place around mid-October.
+PolyU normally invites applications for admission to Taught Postgraduate programmes (for September entry) in late September every year.
+Some programmes may invite applications for January entry and this normally takes place in late September too.
 Please click here for the most up-to-date information.

 3. How do I apply?